LorenzoSchiff/query-fanout-viewer/README.md

 When you work on SEO, GEO, brand visibility, competitor research or citation analysis, it is often more useful to understand:
 - what the model searched
 - how broad or narrow the search was
+- which retrieved URLs were used as final citations
 - which domains survived the retrieval process
 - which sources ended up influencing the final response